samereberlin/Github-Repo-Browser/README.md

-# GithubRepoBrowser
+# Github-Repo-Browser

-GithubRepoBrowser is a simple React Native (iOS/Android) application to browser GitHub most starred repositories.
+Github-Repo-Browser is a simple React Native (iOS/Android) application to browser GitHub most starred repositories.

 It was implemented for didactic reasons, therefore it is not yet ready for production (see [Next steps](#next-steps) section below).